hashmil/ad-jargon/docs/faq.md

 1. **Verify API key**: Is your OpenRouter key valid and active?
 2. **Network issues**: Can you reach openrouter.ai?
 3. **Rate limits**: Have you exceeded the API rate limits?
+4. **Browser compatibility**: Try different browsers (Chrome, Safari, Firefox)
-4. **Console errors**: Any JavaScript errors in browser?
+5. **Console errors**: Any JavaScript errors in browser?
-5. **Retry**: Try the translation again as retry logic may resolve temporary issues
+6. **Retry**: Try the translation again as retry logic may resolve temporary issues

+### Browser-specific issues
+**Chrome on iOS not working but Safari on iOS works?**
+- This was a known issue that has been resolved with improved CORS headers
+- Clear browser cache and try again
+- Check for any browser extensions blocking requests
+- Ensure you're on the latest version of Chrome

+**Mobile layout issues?**
+- Headline should have proper padding from screen edge
+- If not, try refreshing the page or clearing cache
+- Report layout issues specific to your device/browser

 ### Why am I getting American spellings?
 - **AI model**: May default to American English despite prompts